meteor-space/template-controller/README.md

 </template>
 ```

-you can access the value of `messageCount` anywhere in helpers etc. with
+… and you can access the value of `messageCount` anywhere in helpers etc. with
 `this.props.messageCount()`

 a parent template can provide the `messageCount` prop with standard Blaze: